joshbegley/nyt-latest/README.md

 `John Laghezza likes the look of Austin Hays in Cincinnati as he crunches the data and shares his top fantasy baseball pickups of the week.`\
 https://nytimes.com/athletic/6284493/2025/04/17/fantasy-baseball-waiver-wire-pickups-featuring-austin-hays-grant-holmes-and-more/

-**The Briefing: Manchester United 5 Lyon 4 (7-6 agg) - United reach Europa League semi-finals... somehow!**\
+**The Briefing: Manchester United 5 Lyon 4 (7-6 agg) - United reach Europa League semi-finals… somehow!**\
-`A remarkable comeback has put Manchester United in the Europa League semi finals`\
+`A remarkable comeback at Old Trafford has put Manchester United in the Europa League semi finals`\
 https://nytimes.com/athletic/6283976/2025/04/17/manchester-united-lyon-europa-league-5-4/

 **Blackhawks' coaching search, contract talks and more takeaways from locker clean-out day**\